2018 Adelaide Crows pre-season camp: Background

 Having faced numerous hardships throughout previous seasons such as the murder of coach Phil Walsh and the death of assistant coach Dean Bailey, the Adelaide Football Club had a successful year in 2017 and finished as minor premiers at the end of the 2017 home-and-away season.
 Captain Taylor Walker was widely regarded as one of the best in the league, and the shock and pain that had been felt by many in the club as a result of the murder of Walsh had been routed into a strong desire to honour his memory by winning a premiership.
 However, in the Grand Final, when they faced the Richmond Football Club, Adelaide were soundly beaten.
 Instead of the close match many were anticipating, Richmond won by eight goals, and dominated the entire match.
 The large loss demoralised the playing group, with many being unable to face the media.
 Nevertheless, there was a strong feeling that Adelaide would bounce back from the loss and perform well again the next season.

 Collective Minds

 Collective Minds is a consultancy group based in Queensland, which is "hired by sporting teams and businesses to build a mentally resilient culture", had worked with Adelaide throughout the 2017 season, and had generally been perceived as effective, if unorthodox.
-On one occasion after the Grand Final loss, they had gotten every player to run successive 100-metre sprints while the theme song of the Richmond Football Club played on repeat over loudspeakers.
+On one occasion after the Grand Final loss, they had every player run successive 100-metre sprints while the theme song of the Richmond Football Club played on repeat over loudspeakers.
 Collective Minds and the Adelaide Football Club had a multi-year regimen with each other.
 Prior to the camp, Crows players were made to sign non-disclosure agreements barring them from publicly discussing the events of the camp.